LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: More Details of Method and Analysis

-As illustrated in Fig.~\ref{fig:ptv3_block}, our point attention architecture integrates the mechanism introduced in Point Transformer v3~\cite{wu2024ppt}.
-This architecture employs patch-based self-attention to accelerate the forward pass.
-Furthermore, Grip Pooling is utilized to downsample the point cloud, enhancing the efficiency of point cloud self-attention.
-Importantly, to facilitate interaction among different patch groups, a shuffling order is implemented.
+\paragraph{PTv3 Block} As depicted in Fig.~\ref{fig:ptv3_block}, our point attention module adopts the architecture from Point Transformer v3~\cite{wu2024ppt}, leveraging patch-based self-attention to accelerate inference.
+Additionally, we incorporate Grid Pooling to downsample the point cloud, which significantly improves the computational efficiency of the self-attention mechanism.
+Regarding implementation details, patch sizes are configured to decrease progressively across downsampling stages.
+Specifically, we use patch sizes of \{4096, 2048, 1024\} for 80K point clouds and \{8192, 4096, 2048\} for 160K point clouds.

-In our setup, the patch sizes are set to 4096, 2048, and 1024 for the 80K point clouds, decreasing in accordance with the downsampling process.
-For the 160K point clouds, the patch sizes are configured to 8192, 4096, and 2048.
+\paragraph{3D Token Evolution} Table~\ref{tab:ablation_3D_num} reports the evolution of 3D token counts across the six encoder layers of the PIT.
+To manage this reduction, we apply a point-cloud grid-pooling operator that efficiently compresses redundant tokens based on their Euclidean proximity.